This chapter addresses some salient features of the law relating to remedies in merger cases in India.

 - the transaction involved the consolidation of two prominent competitors, who were the first and second leading players in the market, and enjoyed inherent advantages over the other competitors, with the widest range of offerings in the market;

-- the parties had high combined market shares in six markets where they overlapped;
+- the parties had high combined market shares in six markets in which they overlapped;

 - as the target was the most entrenched brand in India with maximum installations, there would be replacement costs where its offering was discontinued;

-- the reach and portfolio of the combined entity would lock a larger part of the distribution network and other downstream players, with such vertical integration making entry difficult;
+- the reach and portfolio of the combined entity would lock a larger part of the distribution network and other downstream players – this vertical integration would make entry difficult;

 - new and existing competitors would not provide a competitive constraint; and